The Admissions Process

 Students at Briarwood have average to above average intellectual abilities; however, they have not reached their academic potential in traditional school environments.
 The Briarwood School offers direct interventions, along with remediation for students with diagnosed learning differences/disabilities.
 The diagnoses include dyslexia, dyscalculia, dysgraphia, dyspraxia, speech/language disorders, along with written and expressive language disorders.
 Additional diagnoses addressed through accommodations include attention-deficit hyperactivity disorder and processing disorders as they relate to academic issues.

 At Briarwood, we take the utmost care to admit students who will benefit from our program.
 Our mission is to help students reach their maximum potential through diagnostic-prescriptive instruction in a structured, student-centered academic environment.
 Our goal is to build lifelong learners who will succeed through college, careers and beyond.

 Our goal is to build lifelong learners, with success through college, career and beyond.

 We invite you to take a tour of Briarwood.
 All group tours begin at 9:00 a.m. and last approximately an hour and a half.
 Private tours may be scheduled by appointment.

 Touring the school allows you to see our program, learn more about our school and ask any questions that you may have and see our students in action.

 Here is a list of Briarwood’s scheduled tour dates.
-You can also register for a tour by clicking on the “Inquire” button below and “Select a Tour.”
+You can also register for a tour by clicking on the “Tour” button below.